JonathanP34/Minecraft-clone/README.md

 # Minecraft-clone
-None of the files have any real commenting, will have to do that later(kinda cringe but whatever)
+None of the files have any real commenting, will have to do that later

 ALSO NEW UPDATE
   -No more animal classes